September is Distracted Driving & Occupant Restraint Month for BC Police

 According to provincial data, distracted driving is responsible for more than 25% of all car crash fatalities and is the second leading cause of fatal collisions in BC.
 Every year, an average of 76 people* die in fatal motor vehicle collisions in BC because the driver was distracted or not paying attention.

-It all starts with you, says Supt.
-Holly Turton, Officer in Charge of BC RCMP Traffic Services.
+It all starts with you, says Chief Superintendent Holly Turton, Officer in Charge of BC Highway Patrol.

 Ask yourself if it is worth your life or someone else’s to answer a call, check your email or send that text while you are driving.
 Please make the right choice when you drive – ignore your phone and drive responsibly – your life may depend on it – and others may depend on you to get to your destination safely.

 Police across the Province are working together with our partners in road safety, ICBC and RoadSafetyBC, to step up distracted driving enforcement during the month of September and beyond.
-The fines for distracted driving start at $368 plus 4 penalty points and a $252 driver penalty premium assessed by ICBC for a minimum $620 for a first offence.
-In addition, your insurance costs may be affected.
+The fines for distracted driving start at $368 and 4 penalty points, plus a Driver Risk Premium assessed by ICBC.
+In addition, vehicle insurance costs may be affected and too many points assessed against one’s licence may result in a prohibition from driving.

 Police are asking all motorists to always wear seatbelts and leave electronic devices alone when driving for your own safety and that of others.